Integrated Sustainability Report FY2021

-Wider Community (Government, local community)
+Wider Community (Government, local communities)

 Ascendas Reit is committed to regulatory compliance.
 Procedures are in place to ensure that its activities and operations comply with existing regulatory requirements through regular monitoring, evaluation and auditing of the CapitaLand EHS management systems.
-Ascendas Reit also participates in stakeholder consultations organised by key government agencies to furnish feedback on proposed regulatory changes that may impact the company's business.
+Ascendas Reit also participates in stakeholder consultations organised by key government agencies to furnish feedback on proposed regulatory changes that may impact its business.

 The table below showcases the key stakeholder group, their concerns as well as the response, engagement methods and frequency taken by Ascendas Reit.

 The Manager is committed to delivering an exceptional customer experience while enriching lives and the communities it operates in.
 Ascendas Reit remains guided by its customer experience vision, which seeks to create value and experiences in response to its customers' evolving needs.
 It leverages its approach at activating its spaces, delivering service excellence and engaging with stakeholders through digital means where possible, which has become increasingly crucial as COVID-19 ushers in new work trends.